DeuxHuitHuit/jQuery-event-based-animation/README.md

 	strategy: null,

 	// A function that permits override of the stating values
+	// function (options, currentPosition)
+	// Can be a plain object too
 	startValues: null,

 	// Set to true to get extra data in the console.